euroscipy/euroscipy_proceedings/papers/esteban_fuentes/sclib.rst

 :math:`n` nodes and converges for a large enough value of :math:`r` (see Fig.
 1).
 This implies that for each test value of :math:`E_{n,l}` eq.
 (:ref:`reduced`) must to be (numerically) solved.
-A popular [#]_ Mathematica [Mat9]_ implementation of this method to solve eq. (:ref:`reduced`) has been available in [Luc98]_.
+A popular [#]_ Mathematica [Mat9]_ implementation of this method has been available in [Luc98]_.
 This script has the advantage that the user can profit from the Mathematica built-in functions to plot, integrate or store the resulting wavefunctions, however, it has a very poor performance.
-With the goal of mimicking the advantages of this script, but without compromising speed, we ported the algorithm in [Luc98]_ to Python.
+With the goal of mimicking some of the advantages of this script, but without compromising speed, we ported the algorithm in [Luc98]_ to Python.
 The resulting script, SChroe.py [#]_, uses SClib to implement the speed-critical parts of the algorithm.
 In Schroe.py the wavefunctions are stored as NumPy arrays [NumPy]_ so when the script is run within IPython [IPy]_